DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/sandbox.md

 * simulate common tasks (such as submitting declarations or changing participant schedules)
 * check how their system handles responses from the service
 * prepare for live data submissions with confidence
-* test new functionality before it goes live
+* test new functionality and give us feedback before it goes live

 The sandbox works just like the live environment, but no real training records, payments, or notifications are sent.